AJR07-2/Paint-App/README.md

 1. Pen- Free hand drawing by dragging mouse
 2. Eraser- Erases wherever mouse is dragged
 3. Line_Drawer- Draws a line from 2 points Marked out when mouse is clicked(alternate)

+### Features
+1. Saving and Loading- Allows you to save a sketch and retrieve it, even thou its the next session
-4. Reset_Canvas- Resets the Canvas
+2. Reset_Canvas- Resets the Canvas
-5. Download- Downloads the sketch
+3. Download- Downloads the sketch
-6. Random Colour- Generates a Random Colour
+4. Random Colour- Generates a Random Colour

 ### Configuration
 1. Tool- Displays different tools